amcginlay/venafi-demos/demos/04-tlspk-notifications-via-microsoft-teams/README.md

 ## Your goal

-In this exercise you will register just one disposable cluster within which you'll create a Certificate which TLSPK deems to be unsafe or unusable.
+In this exercise you will register just one disposable cluster within which you'll create a cert-manager Certificate which TLSPK deems to be unsafe or unusable.
 With the appropriate configuration in place, TLSPK will notify you via Microsoft Teams that a noteworthy event requiring your attention has occurred.

 ## Prerequisites